membrane/api-gateway/distribution/examples/basic-auth/README.md

 ```

 Users are added through `user` elements.
 The username and the password are given by the attributes `name` and `password` of the `user` element.
 The example demonstrates one user, with username `alice` and password `membrane`.
-Alternatively, the `fileUserDataProvider` can be used to read basic authentication data from an htaccess formatted file.
+Alternatively, the `fileUserDataProvider` can be used to read basic authentication data from an htpasswd formatted file.
 The algorithm magic strings must be compatible with Unix `crypt(3)`.

 When opening the URL `http://localhost:2000/` or the `3000` port equivalent, membrane will respond with `401 Not Authorized`.